wowpin/dumserver/README.md

 - Dedicated Web-Client - soon to be published in a separate repository

 ## Running the Server
-Running your own instance is really straight-forward.
+Running your own instance is really straight-forward, instructions below tested on an Ubuntu instance.

-### For Linux:
 1. `sudo apt-get update` and `sudo apt-get upgrade`
 2. Install Python3: `sudo apt-get install python3`
 3. Install Pip3: `sudo apt-get install python3-pip`